buaiscia/Notes/2022/08/tests-finding-bugs-example.md

 ## Tests finding bugs: an example

-In almost every Sprint, at work, I try to reserve some space for solving tech debt and do some refactoring.
+In almost every Sprint, at work, I try to reserve some space for solving tech debt and doing some refactoring.
 A part of resolving this debt is making integration tests.
 And sometimes it happens that those tests find some unknown bug.
-That's what happened few days ago.
-As usual the names of the methods and variables are just an example.
+That's what happened a few days ago.
+As usual, the names of the methods and variables are just an example.

 The page I was writing the tests on is a simple one.
-Some text, three buttons and that's it.
-However, it has some hooks as well, defining the logic of those buttons (opening another url, submitting the form, etc).
+Some text, three buttons, and nothing more.
+Yet, it has some hooks as well, defining the logic of those buttons (opening another URL, submitting the form, etc).

 I started writing the tests in the usual way, using React Testing Library.
-Checking the rendering and the behavior of the page clicking on the different buttons.
-When I was writing the test for one of the three button, however, it forced me to let me think: is this button always visible?
+Checking the rendering and the behavior of the page by clicking on the different buttons.
+When I was writing the test for one of the three buttons, however, it forced me to let me think: is this button always visible?
 Why?

 ```js
 {showButton && (